-On the day you go home you can be collected by your family or friends from the Transit Lounge.
+On the day you go home from Wellington Hospital you can be collected from ward 6N before 10am by your family or friends.
+After 10am you may be collected from the Transit Lounge.
 The Transit Lounge is staffed by nurses and provides comfortable chairs and trolleys to lie on.
 If you are there at the appropriate time you will get a light lunch.
 It is located by the after-hours entrance and the Security Orderlies' office.
 It is open until 6.30pm Monday to Friday.